Virtual-Coffee/VC-Community-Docs/lunch-and-learns/process-docs.md

 ### Moderator

-The moderator leads the Lunch & Learn session.
-They will introduce the speaker and read their bio.
+Leads the Lunch & Learn session.
+They will introduce the Speaker and read their bio.
 Also monitors the chat during the Lunch & Learn session, asks questions for participants, and introduces and concludes the session using the event script.
 Posts a thank you message to the Speaker after the event.

 ### Host